jiasong18/Ant-Media-Server-Wiki/How-to-Collect-Ant-Media-Logs-to-Central-Log-Server.md

 Graylog is a log parser.
 It collects the logs from various inputs.
 Now that we have installed MongoDB and Elasticsearch, it is time to install Graylog.

-Install Graylog using the following commands.
+Install Graylog using the following commands:
 ```
 wget https://packages.graylog2.org/repo/packages/graylog-3.3-repository_latest.deb
 sudo dpkg -i graylog-3.3-repository_latest.deb